Are you familiar with the term "Service-Learning"?

 Service-Learning is an educational platform that provides practical and reciprocal learning opportunities for students.
 Participants will volunteer in a community service of their choice for a given period.
 Through the volunteer work, students will have opportunities to apply their on-campus learning to the community, deepen their knowledge and understanding through the community service, and leverage gained insights to advance their academic learning journey further.

 ICU offers a year-long curriculum for Service-Learning to ensure that students' service experiences will evolve into meaningful learning.
-"Introduction to Service-Learning" and "Preparation for Service-Learning Field Study" are courses offered in the spring term.
+"General Education: Service-Learning" and "Preparation for Service-Learning Field Study" are courses offered in the spring term.
 These two courses provide preparation for a 30-day service during the summer recess, and "Reflection on Service Experiences" in the autumn term provides an opportunity to look back on the experience.

 The central part of Service-Learning program is the actual service activities during the summer recess.
 Students enroll in one of two categories: "Community Service-Learning" for domestic and "International Service-Learning" for overseas depending on the service site.